Recorded on: January 26, 2021

 Whether you can recover if workers on a neighbour’s construction project cause damage to your property.
 [56:10]

-Dave Turner is a partner at EKB, a Vancouver law firm.
+David Turner is a partner at EKB, a Vancouver law firm.
 He has a civil litigation practice with a focus on commercial litigation, employment law, and administrative law.
 His clients include individuals, small and medium privately held corporations, and pharmacies.
-Dave prides himself on obtaining a cost-effective resolution on his files.
+David prides himself on obtaining a cost-effective resolution on his files.
 He has appeared in all levels of court in British Columbia, as well as before such tribunals as the Human Rights Tribunal and the Employment Standards Tribunal.

 “Thanks!
 Really appreciated being able to learn more and the examples were great!!”